 Despite the high flow rate of the forced air circulation fan, the circular heating elements in the convection oven are located surrounding the fan at the rear of the oven cavity.
 Combined with the fact that the oven door seals are at the front of the oven, this causes a slight heat bias toward the rear of the oven cavity.
 It is recommended to rotate baked goods 180° halfway through their cooking times to achieve the best results.

 This is the access hole for the gas oven flame height adjustment.
 Don’t worry, this has been preset by our technicians at our warehouses during your range’s testing and calibration.
+No LED lamp is designed to be installed here, the range is not missing anything.

 Immediately around the control knob are the temperature markings in °F, and the Off, High & Broil selection positions (do not attempt to rotate the knob between OFF and BROIL).
 On range models equipped with a convertible electric oven, the symbols for static mode and convection mode are above and below the mode selection switch respectively.